 Tangible assets and properties that are owned by a company and generates income for the company are called fixed assets.
 These assets are tangible and have a long life-span in that they cannot be easily converted into cash.
 Examples of fixed assets are properties, equipment, plant, land, machinery and facilities.
 Fixed asset generated income for company, their useful life is more than a year, unlike current assets or liquid assets.

-A Little More on What is a Fixed Asset
+How is a Fixed Asset Used?

-One major difference between current assets and fixed assets is their useful lives.
-While current assets have useful lives of less than a year, fixed assets hae useful lives of more than a year.
-Fixed assets are also non-current assets, they are not easily converted to cash, the company uses its noncurrent assets to generate more revenue and ruins its business operations.
-Every company has two types of assets, current and noncurrent assets.
-Fixed assets as a category of noncurrent assets are assets that their useful lives cannot expire within a year, these assets are important for running the operations of the business.
+One major difference between current assets and fixed assets is the useful life.
+While current assets have useful lives of less than a year, fixed assets have useful lives of more than a year.
+Fixed assets are also non-current assets, they are not easily converted to cash, the company uses its non-current assets to generate more revenue and ruins its business operations.
+Every company has two types of assets, current and non-current assets.
+Fixed assets as a category of non-current assets are assets that their useful lives cannot expire within a year, these assets are important for running the operations of the business.
 Once a fixed asset has been used by a company for its full life-span, it is disposed.
 This can be by selling it off or leasing it to another party in exchange for cash.
-When a company buys a fixed asset, it is recorded as cash outflow on the companys cash flow statement but when the company sells the fixed asset, it becomes a cash inflow.
+When a company buys a fixed asset, it is recorded as cash outflow on the company's cash flow statement but when the company sells the fixed asset, it becomes a cash inflow.
 However, not all fixed assets can be easily sold after they have been used for a long time, some assets become old and not useful for any buyer, in this situation, the company disposes of the asset without any cash compensation.
 Also, some fixed assets at the point of being disposed of are broken into pieces and sold to interested purchasers, because as a whole, there might be no demand for it.

 Examples of Fixed Assets